 A day trip to the Pickering Museum Village should absolutely be on your must-do list this summer.
 Their drive-thru mystery experience was so much fun and well organized, and their summer and fall lineup already has us booking another visit.

-A few weekends ago we were treated to a day at Pickering Museum Village to experience their kid’s programming.
+During the summer, we spent a day at Pickering Museum Village to experience their kid’s programming.
 We didn’t know what to expect as this would be our first visit to the Village, but we loved our time there so much we think you’ll love a visit too!
 Here’s what we did, and what you can plan to do this summer at Pickering Museum Village.

 Drive-Thru Mystery Tour